Zielzy/M-Stream-Bridge/README.md

 3. Let it play for about 5-10 seconds.
 4. Open the extension popup and use Open Migaku.
 5. Run the `migaku-player-snippet` snippet in Migaku Player.
 6. Press `Proxy` or `Direct` to play the stream (`Proxy` is recommended first).
-If it doesn't work, try `Direct`.
+If it doesn't work, press `retry` then `Direct`.
 If neither works, the stream is likely protected by strict DRM or site protection.
 7. Press `Jimaku` to inject subtitles.

 ## How to Run the `migaku-player-snippet`